 - Template Name Select the Linux template from which you want to clone.
-If the list is empty, then there is no Linux template available. - VM Name Name of the Linux virtual machine.
-The virtual machine name does not allow space or special characters. - Network Name Select a network from the drop-down list.
+If the list is empty, then there is no Linux template available. - VM Name Name of the Linux virtual machine. - Network Name Select a network from the drop-down list.
 All the networks available for the selected virtual machine is displayed in the list. - NIC Type Select the network interface card or controller to connect to a network.
-All NIC types of the selected network is displayed in the list. - No of CPUs and Memory Enter the number of CPUs and RAM Memory in GB that you want in the cloned Linux virtual machine. - IP Address Enter an available IP Address for the new Linux virtual machine. - Domain Enter the Domain, DNS Server, DNS Suffix, Gateway, and Subnet Mask for the virtual machine.
+All NIC types of the selected network is displayed in the list. - No of CPUs and Memory Enter the number of CPUs and RAM Memory in GB that you want in the cloned Linux virtual machine. - IP Address Enter an available IP Address for the new Linux virtual machine. - Domain Enter the Domain, DNS Server, DNS Suffix, Gateway, and Subnet Mask for the virtual machine. - In Random Password, select N0 or YES.
+If you select N0, then the password mentioned in the template is used.
+If you select YES, then you have to enter the Email ID to receive the random password. - Click Clone VM. - 7.
+Go to REQUESTS to confirm the status of the operation in the page.
+Alternatively, you can also go to your VMware vCenter and verify if the virtual machine is created or not.